afeld/python-public-policy/joining_late.md

 ## Wait list

 {% if school_slug == "columbia" %}
-There's a wait list for Section 1, space available in Section 2.
+There is often a wait list for this course.
 {% endif %}

 - There's a lot of churn in enrollment, so be patient.